 External letters may be solicited and received electronically, but they must be submitted with an e-mail from the referee as evidence of authenticity.
+For Assistant-level appointments proposed at Step I, II, or III, letters of evaluation from the candidate's mentors and others at the home institution are acceptable; however, additional letters from more independent sources should be obtained if available.

 A copy of the solicitation letter must be included with the appointment file.
 If the same letter is sent to several individuals, only one copy should be included in the file.
-If the text of the letter varies among referees, one copy of each version should be included in the file The date the letter was sent and the names of the recipients should be indicated on each version.
+If the text of the letter varies among referees, one copy of each version should be included in the file the date the letter was sent and the names of the recipients should be indicated on each

-EXTERNAL INDEPENDENT REFEREE LETTER REQUIREMENTS

-Academic Appointments

-Assistant Rank Appointees Step I-III: 3 External Referee Letters

-Assistant Teaching Professor (LPSOE)

-Step IV and Above: 3 External Independent

-Referee letters

-Associate or Full Rank Appointees 5 External Independent Referee Letters

-Associate Teaching Professor (LSOE)

-Teaching Professor (Sr. LSOE)

-Academic Administrators 3 External Independent Referee Letters

-Academic Coordinators

-Academic Reviews

-Promotion to Associate Professor 5 External Independent Referee Letters

-Promotion to Associate Teaching Professor

-Promotion to Full Professor 3 External Independent Referee Letters

-Promotion to Sr. Teaching Professor

-Advancement to Above Scale 3 External Independent Referee Letters

-Career Equity Review (CER)

-Career Equity Reviews (CER) involving advancement to/through a barrier step require the inclusion of referee letters in alignment with this this chart.
+EXTERNAL INDEPENDENT REFEREE LETTER REQUIREMENTS Academic Appointments Assistant Rank Appointees Step I-III: 3 External Non-Independent Referee Assistant Teaching Professor (LPSOE) Letters Step IV and Above: 3 External Independent Referee Letters Associate or Full Rank Appointees 5 External Independent Referee Letters Associate Teaching Professor (LSOE) Teaching Professor (Sr. LSOE) Academic Administrators 3 External Independent Referee Letters Academic Coordinators Academi c Reviews Promotion to Associate Professor 5 External Independent Referee Letters Promotion to Associate Teaching Professor Promotion to Full Professor 3 External Independent Referee Letters Promotion to Sr. Teaching Professor Advancement to Above Scale 3 External Independent Referee Letters Career Equity Review (CER) Career Equity Reviews (CER) involving advancemen t to/through a barrier step require the inclusion of referee letters in alignment with this chart.
+Advancement to Step VI External referee letters are not required for advancement to Step VI.
+If a department opts to solicit letters, they should only be used when needed to justify an extraordinary case, such as a multiyear acceleration.